Vocalizing our goals is the same as making promises to ourselves.

 Listen, there’s a certain amount of slipping that we’ll all do.
 That’s natural.
 But we can’t let ourselves slip with everything.
 And I’m talking to myself as much as I’m talking to you.

-When an idea is in the abstract, it’s easy to decide that you will do it.
-It’s when the planning starts that things get iffy.
+When an idea is in the planning stage, it’s easy to decide that you will do it.
+It’s when the planning stops and the doing is supposed to start, that things get iffy.

 When you have to do the work, when you have to try things that you’re not used to or that scare you a little, then those convictions start to weaken a bit.

-We start to let things go, often out of fear, and sometimes out of laziness.
+We start to let things go, often out of fear.

-And then we suddenly realize that all these good intentions, all these promises, are not actually happening.
+And then we suddenly realize that all these good intentions, all these promises we made to ourselves, are not actually happening.

 Lots of love and encouragement,